 IU JazzGirls Day

-When: Saturday, April 5, 10:00 am – 8:00 pm
+When: Saturday, March 28, 2026, 10:00 am – 8:00 pm

-Where: Indiana University Jacobs School of Music, MC 066 and MC 070
+Where: Indiana University Jacobs School of Music

 What: This FREE event for middle school and high school jazzgirls and girl-identifying jazz instrumentalists and vocalists will be a day of mentoring, playing together, coachings and fun!
-It will culminate in an evening concert by the IU JazzGirls and their mentors.
+It will culminate in an evening concert by the IU JazzGirls participants and their mentors.

-Who: featuring Indiana-based professional jazzwomen mentors:
+Who: featuring Indiana-based professional jazzwomen mentors and Nadje Noordhuis, trumpet:

 • Natalie Boeyink, bass and coordinator